Primary

 Do not go so wide that you lose range of motion or feel shoulder pain.
 Just outside the rings on a standard bar is wide enough for most people.
 Drive your elbows down toward your pockets.

-Want Wide-Grip Pull-Up in your program?
+See where Wide-Grip Pull-Up fits in your weekly plan

 Grip bar wider than shoulder-width.